abdul-Basit-Saeed/data-science/README.md

-# pyhton files
+# Pyhton files

 In this all pyhton related files for learning is present:
-Machine learning
+1. Machine learning
-Pandas
+2. Pandas
-Numpy
+3. Numpy
-Matplot lib
+4. Matplot lib